iamkirankumaryadav/DAX/Table and Filter Functions.md

 Table expands only from `Many` to `One` side.

-It is always better to apply `FILTER` on single column rather than applying on entire Table.
+Always apply `FILTER` on single column rather than applying on entire Table ( Best Practice )

 ```DAX
 CALCULATE (